 In fact, Poland is one of the few countries that managed to continue prospering even as many Western European countries were ailing under the 2008 and 2011 financial crises.
 The labour market has changed too – while a decade or so ago it was common to find Poles moving to other countries to find work, now the reverse is becoming more and more common, especially Eastern Germans find it easier to get jobs in Poland these days than at home.

 Overall I quite like Poland, as you've probably gathered.
-One thing I do find hard to comprehend, though, is the resurgence of neo-Nazi movements in Poland, especially associated with football hooliganism.
+One thing I do find hard to comprehend, though, is the resurgence of nationalism and neo-Nazi movements in Poland.
 How can that be?
 In a country that suffered more from the crimes of Nazism than any other!?!
 It's just beyond me.
 (See Wolfschanze

 and cf. also Hungary